KittyKatt/roulette-linux/README.md

 ```

 ## How it works
-Once the container starts, a cronjob will attempt to destroy the container. `roulette.sh` contains an array of commands (as of time of writing, it is 13 commands and one incorrect command) to issue every 1 minute.
+Once the container starts, a cronjob will run `roulette.sh` which contains an array of commands (currently, it has 13 correct commands and one incorrect command) to issue every minute.
 In the future this interval will be user configurable more easily.
 After every successful command it will increment a tally and build a webpage to serve about how long it has been up and how many successful commands it has run.

 ## Regeneration
 Currently, regeneration of the container on death is done via a host cronjob.
 It's very sloppy, but the code is here.
 My code assumes you're using nginx-proxy (on net `proxy-net`), letsencrypt-companion, and exposing port 80 to a random host port with your docker setup, so feel free to edit it to fit your setup.